How Much Does a Wheelchair Ramp Cost in 2025?

 Medicare

 According to Medicare policy, disability ramps are considered durable medical equipment (DME) and are fully reimbursable if used for medical purposes.
-However, a licensed physician will need to deem the structure medically necessary.
+However, a licensed physician must deem the structure medically necessary.

 Alternatively, Medicare Advantage (MA) plans might cover wheelchair ramp costs for eligible people with certain chronic conditions, including Alzheimer's disease, rheumatoid arthritis, and metastatic cancer.